 Polyurethane laminate (PUL) is fabric with a polyurethane film bonded to it.
-PUL fabric is used in sandwich and snack bags, food wraps, wet bags, reusable nappies, nursing and menstrual pads, waterproof clothing, mattress covers etc. Our PUL lining is a lightweight, polyester knit fabric.
+PUL fabric is used in sandwich and snack bags, bowl covers, food wraps, wet bags, reusable nappies, nursing and menstrual pads, waterproof clothing, mattress covers etc. Our PUL lining is a lightweight, polyester knit fabric.

 WHAT IS POLYURETHANE?

 Polyurethane is a soft and flexible form of a plastic combined with rubber.